mendix/docs/content/refguide/view-menu.md

    4. Full-window height – bottom

-Video below shows examples of how to position a pane:
+The video below shows examples of how to position a pane:

 <video width="640" height="360" controls src="attachments/view-menu/positioning-panes.mp4">VIDEO</video>
-If you have several panes grouped together in tabs, you can change the position of all tabs at once by dragging the top-bar.
+If you have several panes grouped together in tabs, you can change the position of all the tabs at once by dragging the top-bar.
 To change the position of an individual tab, drag the tab itself.

 ## 3 Menu Items